Wealth and Want

 But let’s conclude on a more conciliatory note.
 In the present recession, which has been triggered by a collapse in land prices, land-value taxation would reverse the collapse — not by re-inflating a temporary speculative bubble, but by inducing investment in infrastructure that permanently enhances the utility of the land.
 So maybe it takes a recession to induce a conservative appreciation of land-value taxation as a substitute for existing taxes.
 Maybe that’s one way in which “only when it is dark enough can you see the stars.”

 Check out the sibling to this website, the LVTfan blog!
-There are nearly 100 posts there -- both timely and timeless.
+There are over 1500 posts there -- both timely and timeless.

 Another YouTube video for your viewing pleasure: Fred Harrison has put together a video describing the premise of his new book, Ricardo's Law: House Prices and the Great Tax Clawback Scam.
 The video is at http://www.youtube.com/watch?v=6ZkfmY1PMng.
 For more about some of the topics he brings up, check here.
 If you want to understand why we have wealth concentration and why we have poverty, this is a quick way to get started.